 A natural bridge between domestic and global value chains is for developing economies trade policy makers to integrate regional value chains.
 Regional integration serves to expand markets and enhance scalability.
-Politically, they are an easier bridge to cross and successful The on-going transformation in the nature of obstacles to trade, and thus the ways and means to reduce them, raises new issues on the possible relationship between a multilateral, non-discriminatory regime, and bilateral/regional preferential regimes.
+Politically, they are an easier bridge to cross and successful regional value chains based on RTAs have the dual advantage of building strong political and strategic ties along with economic relationships.

+The on-going transformation in the nature of obstacles to trade, and thus the ways and means to reduce them, raises new issues on the possible relationship between a multilateral, non-discriminatory regime, and bilateral/regional preferential regimes.